 the demand for the job.

 Starting salaries for counsellors are in the range £19,000 to £27,000 a year.
 Experienced counsellors can earn up to £30,000 a year and managers of agencies or projects can earn £40,000 or more.

 If you are self-employed, you charge a fee for each session with a client, which can be between £35 to £70 an hour.
 You may not have a regular income.

-- The third stage would be to complete a Diploma in Counselling course accredited by BACP or COSCA.
+The third stage would be to complete a Diploma in Counselling course accredited by BACP or COSCA.
 These courses can usually be studied full time or part time.
-For entry you would need 100 hours recognised counselling training such as the Certificate in Counselling Skills course.
+The course must include 100 hours of supervised placements to allow you to practice your skills.

-- In Scotland, Abertay University offers a BACP accredited Postgraduate Masters (MSc) in Counselling.
-This is three years part time and the University of Strathclyde offers the MSc Counselling and Psychotherapy full time.
+In Scotland, Abertay University offers a Postgraduate Masters (MSc) in Counselling, three years part time and the University of Strathclyde offers the MSc Counselling and Psychotherapy full time.
 These are both BACP accredited.

-- The University of Aberdeen offers a PgDip in Person Centred Counselling and the University of Edinburgh offers a PgDip in Counselling, which is COSCA accredited.
+The University of Aberdeen offers a PgDip in Person Centred Counselling and the University of Edinburgh offers a PgDip in Counselling, which are both COSCA accredited.

-- For accreditation as a counsellor with COSCA you need a COSCA validated diploma in counselling/psychotherapy with at least 400 hours of tutor/student contact and 100 hours supervised practice with clients.
+For accreditation as a counsellor with COSCA you need a COSCA validated diploma in counselling/psychotherapy with at least 400 hours of tutor/student contact and 100 hours supervised practice with clients.
 You must also have two years' post qualifying experience.

 You could work in advice centres, schools and colleges, counselling organisations, charities, GP practices and hospitals.
 You can also work on some telephone helplines.
 Jobs are advertised in the press, through Jobcentres and on the COSCA and BACP websites.